12 Best Rangefinders For Bow Hunting in 2023 – Reviews And Buying Guide

 The glass and coatings used on the lenses in your bow rangefinder are also important to consider.

-The best rangefinders are fully multi-coated, which means that there are several layers of protective coating on every air-to-glass surface.
+We are looking for fully multi-coated, which means that there are several layers of protective coating on every air-to-glass surface.
 This tends to give more brightness and more clarity but at a cost.

 At the other end of the spectrum, you'll find coated optics, which refer to a single coating applied to one lens surface, and in the middle of the spectrum is fully-coated, which means a single layer has been applied to all glass-to-air surfaces, and multi-coated, which means multiple coatings have been applied to one lens.